Weimax Wines & Spirits

 We suggest serving this wine at cool cellar temp.
 It's not a bottle for "cellaring."
 You'll want to drink this now.

-MY LUNCH WITH THE SAUREL FAMILY A FEW YEARS AGO
+MY LUNCH WITH THE SAUREL FAMILY SOME YEARS AGO

 CHATEAU DE MONTMIRAIL